 Women & Bleeding Disorders

 A common misperception exists that women do not have bleeding disorders.
 However, we now know this is far from true.
+Von Willebrand Disease (VWD), the most common bleeding disorder, affects all individuals equally, regardless of sex.
+It is estimated that roughly 1% of the population has VWD, meaning that more than 3 million Americans the condition.

 Carriers of hemophilia with low factor levels often suffer from problem bleeding.
 They have been called symptomatic carriers and may be said to have mild hemophilia.
 Women and girls may also have factor I, II, V, VII, X, XI, XIII deficiencies and platelet disorders.